ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage

 \algblockdefx[Operation]{Operation}{EndOperation} [2]{{\bf operation} $\act{#1}$(#2)} {{\bf end operation}} \algblockdefx[Procedure]{Procedure}{EndProcedure} [2]{{\bf procedure} $\act{#1}$(#2)} {{\bf end procedure}} \algblockdefx[Receive]{Receive}{EndReceive} [2]{{\bf Upon receive} (#1)$_{\text{ #2 }}${\bf from} $q$} {{\bf end receive}}

-In this section, we provide the description of an atomic reconfigurable read/write storage, we call \ares{}.
-In the presentation of \ares{} algorithm we decouple the reconfiguration service from the shared memory emulation, by utilizing the data access primitives presented in Section \ref{ssec:dap}.
+In this section, we describe \ares{}.
+In the presentation of \ares{} algorithm we decouple the reconfiguration service from the shared memory emulation, by utilizing the DAPs presented in Section \ref{ssec:dap}.
 This allows \ares{}, to handle both the reorganization of the servers that host the data, as well as utilize a different atomic memory implementation per configuration.